djberube/sqlaxe/README.md

 SQLAxe's grep command is statement oriented, so an entire statement will be printed if it contains PATTERN anywhere within it.
 This is contrast to the unix grep command, which is line-oriented by default.
 (Unix grep can be configured with switches to treat, say, NULL as a line terminator - but because SQLAxe parses SQL using sqlglot, it won't be fooled by line terminators or even semicolons inside strings.)

-## Usage: table-name-replace

-To grep a SQL file, run a command like this:
 ## Dependencies

 - Python 3.x